 *View the Facebook Naptime Nuggets recording of the live broadcast to hear more, get two valuable tips, and read participants' valuable insight!
 You can also check out the two tips below.

-*Join the Facebook Group- SELF CONTROL for more resources, videos, tips, and answers to your questions!
+*Join the Facebook Group - Focus and Self-Control for more resources, videos, tips, and answers to your questions!

 Naptime Nuggets Live Facebook Video: